 i have seen how Shepherd's Purse may help a nose bleed that has not responded to just about any other form of treatment.
-The best technique here is to use some Shepherd's Purse tea (2-3 tsps in a half a cup of boiling water covered and steeped for a good 10-15 minutes).
-Soak some cotton balls into the tea, squeeze out the excess liquid and insert into the nostrils to stop the blood vessels from contiuning to hemorrhage.
+The best technique here is to use some Shepherd's Purse tea (2-3 tsps in a half a cup of boiling water covered and steeped for 10-15 minutes).
+Soak some cotton balls into the tea, squeeze out the excess liquid and insert into the nostrils to stop the blood vessels from continuing to haemorrhage.

 Shepherd's Purse Tea for Post-Partum Bleeding

 Many women experience problems with significant bleeding after child-birth.
 Shepherd's Purse can be exceptionally effective at helping to stop the excess bleeding and re-tone the uterus, but it is a strong treatment!
 The best way to use the Shepherd's Purse in this case is to make a tea by adding 1 litre of freshly boiled water to a good 4 tsps of the dried herb.
 Cover and allow to steep for half an hour.
 Strain and allow to cool completely.
 Drinking the entire tea over the period of a day in divided doses should have some immediate effects.
 The treatment can be repeated on the second day and likewise on the third.
 It is rare to still need it after 2 or 3 days.